-We also offer Fall Run Club and Spring Run Club in the mornings to all students at Scales.
+We also offer Fall Run Team and Spring Run Team in the mornings to all students at Scales.

 Scales students visit the library as part of the Special Class rotation.
 Students may checkout the following number of books per grade level: Kindergarten-one book, First and Second- two books,

 Third through Fifth-three books.
 As part of their library visit they will, also, receive library instruction.

 Students have daily access to the library where they may return or renew their books and checkout new ones.
 Books may be renewed one time and then must be returned for others to enjoy.

 There is not a fine for overdue books.
 If a student has an overdue book, checkout privileges may be denied until the book is returned.
 Books that have not surfaced in 30 days are presumed to be lost.
 A bill with the cost of the book will be sent home.
 If the book is found and returned we will issue a refund.
 Books damaged while checked out to a student will be assessed by the librarian to determine whether repairs can be made.
 A damage bill with replacement costs will be sent home for books damaged beyond repair.